 Song facts: Good Day Sunshine

-Good Day Sunshine is a Beatles' song written by Paul McCartney, credited to Lennon/McCartney.
-It appears as the opening track on side two of the band's Revolver album.
-McCartney has said he drew inspiration from the music of John Sebastian and The Lovin' Spoonful when composing the song.
+Good Day Sunshine is a Beatles' song written by Paul McCartney in 1966.
+McCartney's upbeat composition appears as the opening track on side two of Revolver.

 "It was really very much a nod to The Lovin' Spoonful's Daydream, the same traditional, almost trad-jazz feel.
 That was our favourite record of theirs.
 Good Day Sunshine was me trying to write something similar to Daydream.
 John and I wrote it together at Kenwood, but it was basically mine, and he helped me with it." - Paul McCartney